darwinia-network/bridger/task/task-darwinia-crab/docs/FeeMarketStrategy.md

 ## Relay strategy

-In pangolin <> pangoro bridge.
+In Darwinia <> Crab bridge.
 All relayers can decide whether to relay a transaction.
 Decide on your role (Assigned Relayer or Not Assigned Relayer).
 Different roles will have different benefits.

 You can refer to this picture: